An explicit Watson-Ichino formula with CM newforms: Introduction

 The purpose of this paper is to establish an explicit Watson--Ichino formula for triple product $L$-functions of a special class of Hecke--Maass forms.
 To begin with, let $\pi_1,\pi_2,\pi_3$ be irreducible unitary cuspidal automorphic representations of $\GL_2(\A)$ with the product of their central characters trivial, where $\A$ is the adele ring over $\Q$.
 One can consider the (complete) triple product $L$-function $L(s,\pi_1\otimes\pi_2\otimes\pi_3)$ associated to them, which was originally defined classically by Garrett \cite{garrett1987decomposition} and was generalized further by Piatetski--Shapiro and Rallis \cite{piatetski1987rankin} using an adelic approach.

 Gross and Kudla \cite{gross1992heights} established an explicit identity relating central $L$-values and period integrals (which are finite sums in their case), when the $\pi_i$'s correspond to cusp forms of a prime level and weight $2$.
-Watson \cite{watson2008rankin} generalized this identity to more levels and weights, and Ichino \cite{ichino2008trilinear} proved an adelic version of this period formula which work for all the cases.
+Watson \cite{watson2008rankin} generalized this identity to higher levels and weights, and Ichino \cite{ichino2008trilinear} proved an adelic version of this period formula which works for all the cases.
 In this paper we study the case when the quaternion algebra in \cite{ichino2008trilinear} is $\GL_2$ and the \'etale cubic algebra is $\Q\times\Q\times\Q$ over $\Q$.
-In this case the Ichino's formula \cite[Theorem 1.1]{ichino2008trilinear} can be reformulated (cf. \cite{collins2020anticyclotomic}) as follows: for any $\varphi_i=\otimes\varphi_{i,v}\in \pi_i$, $i=1,2,3$,
+Then the Ichino's formula can be reformulated (cf. \cite{collins2020anticyclotomic}) as follows: for any $\varphi_i=\otimes\varphi_{i,v}\in \pi_i$, $i=1,2,3$,

-where $\A^\times$ is diagonally embedded in $D^\times(\A)$ as its center, $C$ is defined so that $dg=C\prod_v d g_v$ is the Tamagawa measure on $\A^\times\GL_2(\Q)\backslash\GL_2(\A)$, $L(s,\pi_i,\Ad)$ is the adjoint $L$-function attached to $\pi_i$, and the local constants $I_v'$ are defined as in \eqref{def.localconst}.
+where $\A^\times$ is diagonally embedded in $\GL_2(\A)$ as its center, $C$ is defined so that $dg=C\prod_v d g_v$ is the Tamagawa measure on $\A^\times\GL_2(\Q)\backslash\GL_2(\A)$, $L(s,\pi_i,\Ad)$ is the adjoint $L$-function attached to $\pi_i$, and the local constants $I_v'$ are defined as in \eqref{def.localconst}.
 Moreover, for $v =p< \infty$, $I_p'=\vol(\Z_p^\times\backslash\GL_2(\Z_p))$ when all $\pi_{i,p}$ are unramified, and $\varphi_{i,p}\in \pi_{i,p}$ are unit spherical vectors.

 Many authors have derived several explicit versions of Watson--Ichino formula in various cases.
-Recently Humphries and Khan \cite{humphries2020random} show an exact formula \eqref{HK20mainthm} which relates
+For example Nelson \cite{nelson2011equidistribution} extends Watson's formula and relates